 First off, a super brief history lesson for you.

 Around the year 1100, Old French adopted passion from passionem (stemming from pati).
 Passion here meant ‘Christ’s passion, physical suffering’.
 By 1300, its meaning had broadened to the sufferings of all martyrs, and to pain more generally.
 After all, these were the Dark Ages, right?

-But soon, passion reunited with its long-lost boring brother passive (from the same Latin root), and formed a new, vital association.
+But soon, passion reunited with its long-lost boring brother passive (from the same Latin root), and made a new, vital association.
 Now, passion was ‘the state of being affected or acted upon by something external’.

 ‘When freelancing, do you ever feel like your passion controls you?
 Like it comes from above, works into your soul and guides your motions?’